+X11Forwarding, when enabled in an SSH server, will allow a connecting client to run a graphical program on the server and display it on the client.

+Specifies whether X11 forwarding is permitted.
+The argument must be yes or no. The default is no.

+**newer snapshot**

-X11Forwarding, when enabled in an SSH server, will allow a connecting client to tunnel a graphical program executed on the server to be displayed on the client.
+X11Forwarding, when enabled in an SSH server, will allow a connecting client to run a graphical program on the server and display it on the client.

 Specifies whether X11 forwarding is permitted.
 The argument must be yes or no. The default is no.